The Ratio of CO to Total Gas Mass in High Redshift Galaxies: Cosmological Constraints

 where $H_0$ is the Hubble constant, $D_A$ is the angular diameter distance, and $\Omega_m$ and $\Omega_\Lambda$ are the present-day density parameters of matter and vacuum, respectively.

+Under the assumption that the number of galaxies in the field of observation follows a Poisson distribution, the probability of observing at least one such object in the field is then $P$ = $1-F(0,N)$ where $F(0,N)$ is the Poisson cumulative distribution function with a mean of $N$.
 Given the detection of HDF 850.1, we can say that out of the hundreds of submillimetre-bright galaxies identified so far, at least one has been detected in the Hubble Deep Field at a redshift z $>$ 5 with a halo mass greater than or equal to the halo mass associated with this source.
-This observation, taken together with the theoretical number density predicted by the Sheth-Tormen mass function, constrains the halo mass associated with HDF 850.1 in the following way,
+This observation, taken together with the theoretical number density predicted by the Sheth-Tormen mass function, implies that an atomic model that yields an expectation value $N$ can be ruled out at a confidence level of

-where the solid angle covered by the Hubble Deep Field is $A_{HDF}$ = 4.4 arcmin$^2$ \citep{fly} and a $\Lambda$CDM cosmology is assumed with H$_0$ = 70 km s$^{-1}$ Mpc$^{-1}$, $\Omega_\Lambda$ = 0.7, and $\Omega_m$ = 0.3 \citep{kom}. $M_{h,min}$, the minimum inferred halo mass for HDF 850.1, is related to the halo's minimum baryonic mass component, a quantity derived in \S3 via the LVG technique, in the following way,
+where the solid angle covered by the original SCUBA field in which HDF850.1 was discovered is $\simeq$ 9 arcmin$^2$ \citep{hughes} and a $\Lambda$CDM cosmology is assumed with H$_0$ = 70 km s$^{-1}$ Mpc$^{-1}$, $\Omega_\Lambda$ = 0.73, and $\Omega_m$ = 0.27 \citep{kom}. $M_{h,min}$, the minimum inferred halo mass for HDF 850.1, is related to the halo's minimum baryonic mass component, a quantity derived in \S3 via the LVG technique, in the following way,